deepanchal/nixos/README.md

 ## Setup

 > [!WARNING]
-> My NixOS config is still a work in progress.
-I have documented these setup instructions for myself and I might have missed some setup steps.
+> I have documented these setup instructions for myself and I may or may not have missed some setup steps.
 > I would advise using parts of my config that are helpful for you instead of fully installing it :)

 Run this command to setup nixos on your drive.